House of Representatives impeaches President Donald Trump

 Wednesday's vote shifts the impeachment proceedings to the Senate, where a trial is expected in January.
 Senate Majority Leader Mitch McConnell told Republican senators at a policy lunch Tuesday that he will announce by the end of the week the date for the start of the Senate trial, according to sources.

 For House Democrats, the next step to prepare for the trial is to name impeachment managers who will prosecute the case in the Senate.
-Wednesday's vote also paved the way for the House to approve a resolution announcing the managers.
+Wednesday's vote also paved the way for the House to approve a resolution announcing the managers — though they aren't likely to be named until the House sends the articles to the Senate.

 This story has been updated with additional developments Wednesday.